realm/unity-examples-3d-chess/tutorial/unity_local_realm.md

 Apart from an error object that we need to check (4) we also receive the `changes` and the `sender` (the updated collection itself) with every notification.
 For every new collection of objects an initial notification is sent that does not include any `changes` but gives us the opportunity to do some initial setup work (5).

 In case we resume a game, we'll already see `PieceEntity` objects in the database even for the initial notification.
-We not need to spawn one `Piece` per `PieceEntity` to represent it (6).
+We need to spawn one `Piece` per `PieceEntity` to represent it (6).
 We make use of the `SpawnPiece` function in `PieceSpawner` to achieve this.
 In case the database does not have any objects yet, we need to create the board from scratch (7).
 Here we use the `CreateNewBoard` function we added earlier to the `PieceSpawner`.

 On top of the initial notification we also expect to receive a notification every time a `PieceEntity` is inserted into the Realm.
 This is where we continue the `CreateNewBoard` functionality we started in the `PieceSpawner` by adding new objects to the database.
 After those changes happened we end up with `changes` (8) inside the notifications.
 Now we need to iterate over all new `PieceEntity` objects in the `sender` (which represents the `pieceEntities` collection) and add a `Piece` for each new `PieceEntity` to the board.